21 of our favorite Latinx-owned brands for all your everyday essentials | CNN Underscored

 Xinú

-Xinú, Otomi for ‘nose’, is a botanical shop and parfumerie based in Mexico that draws inspiration from the scents of the Americas.
-With four shops in Mexico, Xinú’s website reads that designer Ignacio Cadena “documents and pays homage to the visual and olfactory vastness of the America’s botany.”
-Scents like “UMMO” (From $98 at Xinú) — a play on ‘humo,’ meaning smoke in Spanish — boast elements like tobacco and juniper.
-Xinú also encapsulates the olfactory geography of Mexico and beyond through home scents and hand lotions, an intoxicating ode to the land.
+Xinú, Otomi for “nose,” is a botanical shop and parfumerie based in Mexico that draws inspiration from the scents of the Americas.
+With four shops in Mexico, designer Ignacio Cadena “documents and pays homage to the visual and olfactory vastness of the America’s botany” according to Xinú’s website.
+Scents like “Ummo” (from $98 at Xinú) — a play on “humo,” smoke in Spanish — boast elements like tobacco and juniper.
+Xinú also encapsulates the olfactory geography of Mexico and beyond through home scents and hand lotions.

 Xula Herbs